All Episodes

 We'll be doing that in about half an hour's time.

-Natalie Sonnen and Brian Williams who've made this astonishing film called Bread Not Stones.
+We'll play the clip just in a few moments, Natalie Sonnen and Brian Williams, who've made this astonishing film called Bread Not Stones.

 You're the agent that has made this show happen today.

-I'll be coming to all of you folks, our regular panel, to break this down, the film, what it might mean for the Catholic world and perhaps even beyond the Catholic world, the evangelical world of goodwill.
+I'll be coming to all of you, folks, our regular panel, to break this down, the film, what it might mean for the Catholic world, and perhaps even beyond the Catholic world, the evangelical world of goodwill.

-young men are attracted to it and I think because it provides in some ways a more contemplative experience, it provides a space for some discernment and young men get captivated especially when they're serving it.
+And I think because it provides, in some ways, a more contemplative experience, it provides a space for some discernment.

-We have this whole troop of altar boys here.
+You know, we have this whole troop of altar boys here.

-So many of the young men from our from our parish are in the seminary and right now we have nine men from this parish studying for the priesthood.
+And right now we have nine men from this parish studying for the priesthood.

-They found their vocation at mass and a lot of them at the Latin mass.
+And a lot of them at the Latin Mass.

 They found their vocation in the Latin Mass.

-That was a short extract of this film, Bread Not Stones.
+That was a short extract of this film, Bread, Not Stones.

-Let me bring on to the show now our special guests for this evening, Natalie Sonnen, the executive director of the film, Bread Not Stones, and Brian Williams, founder of the Charlotte Latin Mass community and also a consultant for the film.
+Let me bring on to the show now our special guests for this evening, Natalie Sonnen, the executive director of the film Bread Not Stones, and Brian Williams, founder of the Charlotte Latin Mass Community, and also a consultant for the film.

 Welcome on to the show, folks.